 Section E: Transfer Credits

 Transfer credits may be applied to a graduate degree only with the approval of the program director.
 Each master's program will establish, with the concurrence of the Graduate Executive Committee, the maximum number of semester hours (not to exceed 30% of the required credits) that may be transferred from another accredited institution and applied toward its graduate degree.
 Additional transfer credits for doctoral programs may be allowed at the discretion of the program director, with approval of the Graduate School Dean.
 The following provisions will apply:

 1. All transfer courses must have a minimum grade of B or above.

 2. Some programs may require that credit will not be accepted for transfer until the student has established a satisfactory academic record at this university.

-3. For master's degree students, all work accepted for transfer must have been completed within the six-year time limit, or be validated and approved by program faculty.
+3. All work accepted for transfer must have been completed within the approved degree time limit, or must be validated and approved by program faculty.